open-mmlab/mmsegmentation/docs/en/advanced_guides/engine.md

 # Training Engine

-MMEngine defines some [basic loop controllers](https://github.com/open-mmlab/mmengine/blob/main/mmengine/runner/loops.py) such as epoch-based training loop (`EpochBasedTrainLoop`), iteration-based training loop (`IterBasedTrainLoop`), standard validation loop (`ValLoop`), and standard testing loop (`TestLoop`).
+MMEngine defined some [basic loop controllers](https://github.com/open-mmlab/mmengine/blob/main/mmengine/runner/loops.py) such as epoch-based training loop (`EpochBasedTrainLoop`), iteration-based training loop (`IterBasedTrainLoop`), standard validation loop (`ValLoop`), and standard testing loop (`TestLoop`).

-OpenMMLab's algorithm libraries like MMSegmentation abstract model training, testing, and inference as executors (`Runner`) to handle.
-Users can use the default executor in MMEngine directly or modify the executor to meet customized needs.
+OpenMMLab's algorithm libraries like MMSegmentation abstract model training, testing, and inference as `Runner` to handle.
+Users can use the default `Runner` in MMEngine directly or modify the `Runner` to meet customized needs.
 This document mainly introduces how users can configure existing running settings, hooks, and optimizers' basic concepts and usage methods.

-## Configuring Running Settings
+## Configuring Runtime Settings

-### Configuring Training Length
+### Configuring Training Iterations

-Loop controllers refer to the execution process during training, validation, and testing.
-They use `train_cfg`, `val_cfg`, and `test_cfg` to build these processes in the configuration file.
-MMSegmentation sets commonly used training lengths in the configs/_base_/schedules folder's train_cfg.
+Loop controllers refer to the execution process during training, validation, and testing. `train_cfg`, `val_cfg`, and `test_cfg` are used to build these processes in the configuration file.
+MMSegmentation sets commonly used training iterations in `train_cfg` under the `configs/_base_/schedules` folder.
 For example, to train for 80,000 iterations using the iteration-based training loop (`IterBasedTrainLoop`) and perform validation every 8,000 iterations, you can set it as follows:

 ```python